What is a Jockey in Horse Racing?

 A jockey in horse racing is the professional athlete who rides the horse during a race.
 These highly skilled riders play a pivotal role in a horse's performance, using their expertise to guide, position, and motivate the horse throughout the race.
 Despite their small stature, jockeys must possess exceptional physical strength, agility, and mental focus to succeed in this demanding profession.

-What Does a Jockey Do?
+What does a Jockey do?

 A jockey’s responsibilities extend far beyond simply sitting on a horse.
 They are an integral part of a racehorse’s success, and their duties include: